DuPage County Powers of Attorney Lawyers

 Property Powers of Attorney

-A power of attorney for property is someone who is selected either temporarily or permanently to handle the financial affairs of another.
+A power of attorney for property is selected either temporarily or permanently to handle the financial affairs of another.
 Some of the duties of the designee include:

 - Paying Bills;